-This query call chain answers the question "What is the distance between the positions of stations Central and Polyterrasse in Zurich?" and returns and object of type REAL-64 - a 64 bit real number.
+This query call chain answers the question "What is the distance between the positions of stations Central and Polyterrasse in Zurich?" and returns and object of type $REAL{64}$ - a 64 bit real number.

-- 1. To answer the questions below you will need to read feature declarations, so download http://se.inf.ethz.ch/courses/2013b_fall/eprog/assignments/03/traffic.zip, unzip it and open assignment_3.ecf.
+- 1. To answer the questions below you will need to read feature declarations, so download http://se.inf.ethz.ch/courses/2014b_fall/eprog/assignments/03/traffic.zip, unzip it, copy the dir assignment_3 into directory traffic/examples and open assignment_3.ecf from within EiffelStudio.
 All query call chains in this task start with the query Zurich, so open ZURICH_OBJECTS, where the query is defined. - 2.
 For each query call chain below, determine the type of the object it returns and state informally the question it answers, following the examples given above.
 To understand what individual queries mean, read the header comments in their declaration. - 2.1 Zurich.line (5).kind.name - 2.2 Zurich.station ("Hardplatz").position.length - 2.3 Zurich.line (2).distance (Zurich.station ("Bellevue"), Zurich.line (2).west_terminal) - 3.
 For each question below write a query call chain that answers the question.
 You can test your answers in the feature explore of class PREVIEW (following the examples that are already there). - 3.1 How bright is the color of line 13? - 3.2 How many meters to the north of the city center is the third station of line 31 located? - 3.3 What is the next station of line 31 after Loewenplatz in the direction of its west terminal? - 3.4 (Optional) How many public transportation lines go through station Paradeplatz? - 3.5 (Optional) Does line 7 connect stations Paradeplatz and Rennweg directly?